tahir-biit/CLAMPD-1905-Dataset/README.md

 ## 🌟 Overview

-**CLAMPD-1905** represents a breakthrough in cross-language malicious package detection research.
+**CLAMPD-1905** represents a significant advancement in cross-language malicious package detection research.
 This meticulously curated dataset addresses the critical need for unified, standardized evaluation of malware detection tools across diverse software supply chain ecosystems.
 Built upon the foundation of [MalwareBench](https://github.com/MalwareBench), CLAMPD-1905 provides the first comprehensive collection of **23,764 balanced software packages** from both PyPI and npm repositories, each encoded as sophisticated **1905-dimensional feature vectors** through advanced multimodal fusion techniques.

-The prevalence of third-party components in modern software development has significantly amplified software supply chain security risks.
-Popular registries like npm and PyPI serve as highly targeted channels for malware distribution, necessitating robust detection mechanisms.
-CLAMPD-1905 addresses the fundamental challenge of cross-ecosystem threat detection by providing unified representations that capture structural, behavioral, and contextual characteristics of packages across different programming language ecosystems.
+This comprehensive dataset addresses a critical gap in software supply chain security research by providing the first large-scale, balanced collection that combines PyPI and npm packages with sophisticated feature representations.
+The unified approach eliminates ecosystem-specific preprocessing requirements and facilitates reproducible cross-ecosystem research, making it an valuable resource for advancing malicious package detection capabilities.

 ### Key Features